-Our exposition of the text, be not conformed could be translated, “be not fashioned” (Greek mē sunschēmatizesthe μὴ συσχηματίζεσθε).
-This is the present passive imperative with mē; that is, stop being fashioned or do not have the habit of being fashioned to this world.
-Our Greek verb is suschēmatizō (συσχηματίζεσθε) and it means to conform to another’s pattern.
-And then… according to this world (tōi aiōni toutōi τῷ αἰῶνι τούτῳ).
+Our text, be not conformed, could be translated as, “be not fashioned” (Greek mē sunschēmatizesthe μὴ συσχηματίζεσθε).
+This is the present passive imperative with mē; that is, stop being fashioned or do not have the habit of fashioning to this world.
+Our Greek verb is suschēmatizō (συσχηματίζεσθε), and it means to conform to another’s pattern.
+The verse continues, according to this world (tōi aiōni toutōi τῷ αἰῶνι τούτῳ).
 That is to say, do not take this age as your fashion plate.
-To understand why this command is in the imperative, we will look at an example of how one of the most successful corporations in history tried to “conform” to their enemy, and with disastrous results.
+To understand why this command is in the imperative tense, we will look at an example of how one of the most successful corporations in history tried to “conform” to their enemy, and with disastrous results.

 The World’s “Success”

-Keep in mind that by 1985 Coca Cola had been an icon in America and around the world for a century.
-It had gained tremendous exposure and market share in WWII because Coca Cola was given exclusive access to sugar, that was rationed at that time.
-Soldiers in the field were drinking Coca Cola as “a small taste of home.”
-This, among many other reasons, made Coca Cola the dominant cola for many years.
+Remember that by 1985 Coca-Cola had been an icon in America and worldwide for a century.
+It gained tremendous exposure and market share in WWII because Coca-Cola was given exclusive access to sugar, which was rationed then.
+Soldiers in the field were drinking Coca-Cola as “a small taste of home.”
+This, among many other reasons, made Coca-Cola the dominant cola for many years.

-Nevertheless, Pepsi began marketing to the younger generation and in time closed the gap in sales.
+Nevertheless, Pepsi began marketing to the younger generation and, in time, closed the gap in sales.
 You may recall that in 1984 Michael Jackson’s hair caught fire on stage filming a Pepsi commercial.
 He was part of the marketing team that was trying to “reach the youth.”
-Pepsi obviously wanted kids to associate drinking Pepsi with “being cool,” so they targeted popular culture with their product.
+Pepsi wanted kids to associate drinking Pepsi with “being cool,” so they changed to identify with popular culture.
 Their slogan?
 “Pepsi, the choice of a new generation!”
-There is just one problem with that; pop-culture is about change, and a product like Pepsi needs to be “for all times” and “for all people” if it was to survive.
+There is just one problem with that; pop culture changes constantly, and a product like Pepsi needs to be “for all times” and “for all people” if it is to survive.
 Today Coca-Cola enjoys more than twice the soft drink revenues as Pepsi and holds the #1 (Coke) and #2 (Diet Coke) position with Pepsi #3.
 What happened?
-They made a very critical mistake in associating their product with one main demographic.
+Pepsi made a critical mistake by marketing its product to one main demographic: teenagers.

 The Unthinkable Happens at Coke

 As they say, hindsight is 20/20.
-If Coca Cola knew they would rise to the top as they have, it is likely they would not have made a critical mistake in 1985 that nearly destroyed the company.
-With Roberto Goizueta at the helm, and in a panic over Pepsi’s growing market share to the youth, on the 100th anniversary of John Pemberton’s first introduction of what would eventually come to be known as Coca Cola, the corporation decided they would alter the formula to taste “a bit more like Pepsi Cola.”
+If Coca-Cola knew they would rise to the top as they have, it is likely they wouldn’t have made a critical mistake in 1985 that nearly destroyed the company.
+With Roberto Goizueta at the helm, and in a panic over Pepsi’s growing market share to the youth, on the 100th anniversary of John Pemberton’s first introduction of what would eventually come to be known as Coca-Cola, the corporation decided they would alter the formula to taste “a bit more like Pepsi Cola.”
 They called it, “New Coke.”
+What a disaster!

-Imagine waking up one day and your favorite tea would now be made to taste like something totally different.
-You were used to that drink and liked it the way it was.
-What are you going to drink now?
-You don’t want anything else.
-“Coke spent a considerable amount of time trying to figure out where it had made a mistake, ultimately concluding that it had underestimated the public impact of the portion of the customer base that would be alienated by the switch.” (wiki) Obviously, the powers at be at Coca Cola were living on another planet.
+People wondered, what am I going to drink now?
+They didn’t want something “new” they wanted what they always had.
+“Coke spent a considerable amount of time trying to figure out where it had made a mistake, ultimately concluding that it had underestimated the public impact of the portion of the customer base that would be alienated by the switch.” (wiki) Obviously, the leadership at Coca-Cola were living on another planet.
 Common sense would tell a person it would not work.